 The client shall furnish all such details in full as are required by the stock broker in “Account Opening Form” with supporting details, made mandatory by stock exchanges/SEBI from time to time.

 The client shall immediately notify the stock broker in writing if there is any change in the information in the ‘account opening form’ as provided at the time of account opening and thereafter; including the information on winding up petition/insolvency petition or any litigation which may have material bearing on his capacity.
-The client shall provide/update the financial information to the stock broker on a periodic basis.
+The client shall provide/update the financial information with the stock broker on a periodic basis.

-The stock broker and sub-broker shall maintain all the details of the client as mentioned in the account opening form or any other information pertaining to the client, confidentially and that they shall not disclose the same to any person/ authority except as required under any law/ regulatory requirements.
+The stock broker and sub-broker shall maintain all the details of the client as mentioned in the account opening form or any other information pertaining to the client, confidentially and that they shall not disclose the same to any person/authority except as required under any law/regulatory requirements.
 Provided however that the stock broker may so disclose information about his client to any person or authority with the express permission of the client.

 The client shall pay applicable initial margins, withholding margins, special margins or such other margins as are considered necessary by the stock broker or the Exchange or as may be directed by SEBI from time to time as applicable to the segment(s) in which the client trades.
 The stock broker is permitted in its sole and absolute discretion to collect additional margins (even though not required by the Exchange, Clearing House/Clearing Corporation or SEBI) and the client shall be obliged to pay such margins within the stipulated time.